Penela

 Penela (/pt/) is a municipality located in Coimbra District, in Portugal.
 It contains the town of Penela with about 3,300 inhabitants.
 The town's main tourist attraction is the Penela Castle.
-The population of the municipality in 2011 was 5,983, in an area of 134.80 km².
+The population of the municipality in 2011 was 5,983, in an area of 134.80 km^{2}.
 It is among the oldest recognized municipalities in the whole country (1137).

 Parishes

 Administratively, the municipality is divided into 4 civil parishes (freguesias):